tjjdoherty/llm-project-1/README.md

 - This is going to be extremely memory/RAM intensive with the full dataset so I did my **first full run with only 25% of the dataset** from Hugging Face.

+## The pre-trained Model:

+- I trained the T5-small model on 25% of the original data from the source linked above.
+Almost all settings/parameters were default other than smaller batch size to manage compute / time (also the motive for the reduced dataset) to complete a successful run and gather baseline metrics, before we inspected summarisation results and where we could improve.

 ## Results:

-- I trained the T5 model on 25% of the original data from the source linked above.
-Dynamic padding of the tokenized sentences was done, other than this most settings/parameters were default other than smaller batch size to manage compute / time (also the motive for the reduced dataset)

 - Over each consecutive Epoch (4 total):
     - Training Loss and Validation Loss gradually declined, with Validation Loss slightly lower than Training